| HOME | BAND BIOGRAPHY |

 ||

-a meeting of two bands at Barnham, Sussex, in September 2008,
+A meeting of two bands at Barnham, Sussex, in September 2008:

-The Presidents (right) held a reunion with band members from Simply Shadows (left). |
+The Presidents (on the right) held a reunion with members of the Simply Shadows band (on the left). |

 ||